zoby35/backstage-plugins/plugins/kubernetes-ingestor/README.md

     # Allows ingestion to be opt-in or opt-out by either requiring or not a dedicated annotation to ingest a resource (terasky.backstage.io/add-to-catalog or terasky.backstage.io/exclude-from-catalog)
     onlyIngestAnnotatedResources: false
   crossplane:
+    # This section is relevant for crossplane v1 claims as well as Crossplane v2 XRs.
+    # In the future when v1 and claims are deprecated this field will change names but currently
+    # for backwards compatibility will stay as is
     claims:
-      # Whether to create components for all claim resources in your cluster
+      # Whether to create components for all claim resources (v1) and XRs (v2) in your cluster
       ingestAllClaims: true
     xrds:
       # Settings related to the final steps of a software template